 APRIL

-Thurs 16: The Choral Pilgrimage – the Sixteen.
-7.30 in Southwell Minster. www.thesixteen.com
+Thurs 16: The Choral Pilgrimage: Spanish renaissance, Macmillan and Briggs – the Sixteen.
+7.30 in Southwell Minster. https://thesixteen.com

 Sat 18: Harmonies of Heaven and Earth: a sequence of great music – Luminatus Ensemble.
-7.30 in St Mary de Castro, Leicester.
-See ad on p? https://www.continuoconnect.com/artists/luminatus-ensemble
+7.30 in St Mary de Castro, Leicester. https://www.continuoconnect.com/artists/luminatus-ensemble

 Sun 19: Bach: Brandenburg Concertos 3-6 – Musical and Amicable Society.
 3.30 in Henry Sandon Hall, Worcester. www.earlymusicworcs.org